 If you have old mobile phones that you having lying around, why not trade it in?
 You can sell your old iPhones for cash at Gazelle.

-Here are some other things
+Here are some other things your can sell for extra cash.

 12. Shop once